-If a Change of Control occurs, each holder of notes will have the right to require the issuers to repurchase all or any part, equal to \$1,000 or an integral multiple thereof, of that holder's notes pursuant to a "Change of Control offer."
-In the Change of Control offer, the issuers will offer a "Change of Control payment" in cash equal to interest, if any, on the date of purchase.
+- If a Change of Control occurs, each holder of notes will have the right to require the issuers to repurchase all or any part, equal to \$1,000 or an integral multiple thereof, of that holder's notes pursuant to a "Change of Control offer."
+In the Change of Control offer, the issuers will offer a "Change of Control payment" in cash equal to - (x) with respect to the 8.250% notes and the 8.625% notes, 101% of the aggregate principal amount thereof repurchased plus accrued and unpaid interest thereon, if any, to the date of purchase and - (y) with respect to the 9.920% notes, 101% of the Accreted Value plus, for any Change of Control offer occurring after the Full Accretion Date, accrued and unpaid interest, if any, on the date of purchase.
 Within ten days following any Change of Control, the issuers will mail a notice to each holder describing the transaction or transactions that constitute the Change of Control and offering to repurchase notes on a certain date, the "Change of Control payment date," specified in such notice, pursuant to the procedures required by the indentures and described in such notice.
 The issuers will comply with the requirements of Rule 14e-1 under the Securities Exchange Act of 1934 or any successor rules, and any other securities laws and regulations thereunder to the extent such laws and regulations are applicable in connection with the repurchase of the notes as a result of a Change of Control.